Is the Observable Universe Consistent with the Cosmological Principle?: Early Universe FLRW anomalies

 \subsection{Quadrupole and octopole alignments}

-The CMB temperature fluctuation is described by a scalar field on the two-dimensional celestial sphere.
-According to the coordinate transformation, it can be decomposed in standard spherical harmonics as follows, $\Delta T(\hat{n})=\sum_{\ell=0}^{\infty} \sum_{m=-\ell}^{\ell} a_{\ell m} Y_{\ell m} (\hat{n})$, where $\hat{n}$ denotes the direction on the sky, $Y_{\ell m}(\hat{n})$ are the spherical harmonics, and $a_{\ell m}$ are the corresponding coefficients.
 In the flat $\Lambda$CDM cosmological model, all CMB coefficients $a_{\ell m}$ are expected to be statistically independent.
-Nevertheless, $a_{2m}$ and $a_{3m}$ show anomalous correlations~\cite{bib:deOliveira2004}, which appear to contradict the isotropy assumption $\langle a^*_{\ell m} a_{\ell'm'}\rangle~{\propto}~\delta_{\ell\ell'}\delta_{mm'}$.
-This can be most easily seen in terms of multipole vectors, $v^{\ell,i}$, $i=1,\ldots,\ell$ for the quadrupole $(\ell=2)$ and octopole $(\ell =3)$, where in flat $\Lambda$CDM, vectors of different $\ell$ are uncorrelated.
-However, it was noted in \cite{bib:Schwarz2004} that normals perpendicular to the planes defined by $v^{2, 1}$ and $v^{2,2}$, $v^{3,1}$ and $v^{3,2}$, $v^{3, 2}$ and $v^{3,3}$, and finally $v^{3,3}$ and $v^{3,1}$, were unexpectedly aligned, in addition to being close to the CMB dipole direction.
-Another anomalous aspect is that the three octopole vectors inhabit a plane that is close to that defined by the quadrupole vectors.
-This alignment between the quadrupole and octopole planes becomes more pronounced when one takes account of the Doppler contribution to the quadrupole~\cite{bib:Copi2015,bib:Notari2015}.
-This reduces the p-value from $0.1\%$ to $0.02\%$, thereby reducing the probability of such a configuration arising as a statistical fluctuation.
-This anomaly survived the transition from WMAP to Planck, which seems to rule out systematics.
-The alignment plane is perpendicular to the ecliptic, i. e. the plane of our orbit around the sun, but it would be difficult to explain this in terms of a solar system foreground.
-Finally, as we note in section~\ref{sec:hemispherical_power_asymmetry}, the lower CMB variance in the northern ecliptic plane seems connected to this alignment.
+Nevertheless, $a_{2m}$ and $a_{3m}$ seem to be anomalously correlated, \bcomm{which, as explained earlier, hints at violations of fundamental assumptions, such as FLRW or Gaussianity}.
+Statistics such as Angular Momentum Maximization (AMM)~\cite{bib:deOliveira2004} method, Maxwell's Multipole Vectors (MMVs)~\cite{bib:Schwarz2004}, and Power Tensor (PT) method~\citep{bib:Ralston2004,bib:Samal2008} were employed to understand this spurious alignment between $\ell=2,3$ CMB modes.
+When using MMVs~\cite{bib:Schwarz2004}, it was found that the normals perpendicular to the planes defined by $v^{2, 1}$ and $v^{2,2}$, $v^{3,1}$ and $v^{3,2}$, $v^{3, 2}$ and $v^{3,3}$, and finally $v^{3,3}$ and $v^{3,1}$, were unusually aligned, in addition to being close to the CMB dipole direction. \bcomm{Thus,} the three octopole vectors inhabit a plane that is close to that defined by the quadrupole vectors.
+These alignments were further found to be robust against any galactic residuals when analyzed accounting for or excising potentially contaminated regions in the \emph{cleaned} CMB map~\cite{bib:Bielewicz2005,bib:deOliveira2006,bib:Aluri2011}.
+Also the quadrupole and octopole planes become more pronouncedly aligned when one takes into account the Doppler contribution to the quadrupole~\cite{bib:Copi2015,bib:Notari2015}, reducing the p-value from $0.1\%$ to $0.02\%$, thereby further reducing the probability of such a configuration arising from a statistical fluctuation.
+The alignment plane is perpendicular to the ecliptic, i.~e.~the plane of our orbit around the sun.
+This anomaly survived the transition from WMAP to Planck era, which seems to rule out systematics.
+Despite accounting for kinematic dipole contributions to higher multipoles, a dominant dipole mode measured with complex satellite scanning strategy using a detector with non-circular beam can leak power into quadrupole, and also into octopole mode to a lesser extent~\cite{bib:Santanu2012}.
+It was further noted that for similar detector beam shapes this leakage is more for WMAP scan strategy in comparison to Planck.
+This prospect can provide a plausible resolution to the anomalous alignment of low multipoles.
+Here we also recall that the WMAP and Planck satellites made observations from Lagrange point 2 ($L_2$) while going round the sun (in ecliptic plane) from behind the Earth.
+But it would be difficult to explain this in terms of a solar system foreground (see section 4.1 of \cite{bib:Burigana2013}, and also \cite{bib:Dikarev2015}).